ABFX15/x402-hack-payment/README.md

 **Instant settlement for crypto payments**

 Settlr is a Stripe-like payment platform built on Solana, enabling merchants to accept USDC payments with zero gas fees for customers.
-The platform features gasless transactions via Octane, instant settlement, and seamless fiat offramps through Sphere.
+The platform features gasless transactions powered by Kora (Solana Foundation), instant settlement, and embedded wallets via Privy.

 ## Features